m3db/m3/docs/operational_guide/bootstrapping.md

 |  3   |   2   |   A   |
 |  3   |   3   |   A   |

-Note that a bootstrap consistency level of majority is the default value, but can be modified by changing the value of the key "m3db.client.bootstrap-consistency-level" in EtcD to one of: "none", "one", "unstrict_majority" (attempt to read from majority, but settle for less if any errors occur), "majority" (strict majority), and "all".
+Note that a bootstrap consistency level of majority is the default value, but can be modified by changing the value of the key "m3db.client.bootstrap-consistency-level" in etcd to one of: "none", "one", "unstrict_majority" (attempt to read from majority, but settle for less if any errors occur), "majority" (strict majority), and "all".

 **Note**: Any bootstrappers configuration that does not include the peers bootstrapper will be unable to handle dynamic topology changes of any kind.